6 Factors to Consider When Buying a Gas Station

 - Whether or not the sale includes the transfer of the "pumps and tanks":

-As the purchaser of a gas station, one of the most critical issues that you must consider and protect yourself from relate to the potential existence of contamination.
-For the purchase of a station you must consider and evaluate the utilization of an "environmental contingency clause" in your purchase agreement and you must obtain a Phase I environmental site assessment.
-In my article, "The Importance of an Environmental Site Assessment" I discuss and address these environmental issues in detail.
+As the purchaser of a gas station, one of the issues you must consider and protect yourself from relates to the potential existence of contamination.
+Environmental concerns are critical, as any environmental contamination (especially if discovered after you buy the gas station) will require expensive remediation that may shut down or significantly limit the future operations and profitability of your station.
+For the purchase of a station, you must consider and evaluate the utilization of an "environmental contingency clause" in your purchase agreement and you must obtain a Phase I environmental site assessment.
+In my article, "The Importance of an Environmental Site Assessment," I discuss and address these environmental issues in detail.
 If you are buying a gas station, I strongly recommend that you review this article.

 The environmental history of the station is important (see above), but the future environment is more important.
 Do some research and make sure your location has double-walled tanks to keep leaks and environmental problems from shutting you down.